-EMP (electromagnetic pulse) is different from all other natural and man-made disasters, most disasters are either local or regional in nature but a disaster of this type would be nationwide.
+EMP (electromagnetic pulse) is different from all other natural and man-made disasters.
+Most disasters are either local or regional in nature but a disaster of this type could be nationwide.

 A nuclear weapon or a solar flare can create an EMP.